 Although our Alpenguides do have many superpowers, none of them are mind readers (yet!)
-Girls must feel comfortable telling us what they need and we’ll try our very best to make alternate arrangements for their meals.
-If girls are still hungry after a meal is served, they should know that they will be fed.
-What we don’t want is girls leaving camp feeling hungry or dissatisfied with their culinary experience.
-Therefore, girls MUST verbalize their needs.
+Campers must feel comfortable telling us what they need and we’ll try our very best to make alternate arrangements for their meals.
+If campers are still hungry after a meal is served, they should know that they will be fed.
+What we don’t want is campers leaving camp feeling hungry or dissatisfied with their culinary experience.
+Therefore, campers MUST verbalize their needs.

 Each Alpengirl should leave a meal feeling satisfied and energized for camp activities, but not feeling “stuffed to the gills.”
 Seconds are almost always available on main dishes.
 We rarely serve seconds on desserts.

 Snacks vs. Meals

 We have healthy snacks available daily during camp such as carrot, apples, granola bars, and pretzels.
 However, due to the nature of our outdoor traveling camp, girls should be prepared to rely on breakfast, lunch, and dinner to satisfy a majority of their caloric and nutritional requirements, rather than on snacks between meals.

 Also, because we are living in tents during camp, it is very important to account for all of the food and smelly items that campers have with them so that we do not attract wildlife.
 No foods, food wrappers, lip balms, or lotions may be in the sleeping tents ever.
 Therefore, snacks and meals are to be eaten when served and foods may not be stored in campers belongings for consumption later.